 Daylight has the highest priority!
 The buildings are designed to give all tenants access to as much daylight as possible.
 At the far end of Torna and Tunavägen, the buildings have three floors which gradually grow into eight floors in the innermost house at LTH.

 All building materials are free from what may be harmful to the environment or health.
 The houses are well insulated with a recycling system, which makes energy consumption approximately 20% lower than the new building requirement.
-All energy is more than 90% renewable and according to our forecasts, we reach 100% by 2020.
+All energy is 100% renewable.
 Marathon also produces own energy from solar panels on the roof.

 The Marathon name